rsweetland/next-llm-supastarter/README.md

 <br/>

 ## Features
-- `llms.md` for your Cursor, Windsurf, Cline, Aider or other AI dev
+- `agents.md` and `CLAUDE.md` for Claude Code, Cursor, Windsurf, Cline, Aider or other AI dev tool
 - Run-on-save [Vitest](https://vitest.dev/) (video below 📺)
-- Debugger for both test and dev scripts.
-Just add breakpoints
+- Debugger configured so you can step through and understand your LLMs work
 - Works across the [Next.js](https://nextjs.org) stack
   - App Router
   - Middleware